oracle-livelabs/database/edition-based-redefinition/directory-syncmetadata/directory-syncmetadata.md

 ## Task 1: Modify the directory structure

 For the base and subsequent changelogs, you might want to use a neater directory organization.
-Navigate to changes directory and see the directory structure.
+Navigate to the `changes` directory and see the directory structure.

 ![Changes directory](images/changes-directory.png " ")

-Having each changelog contained in a separate directory facilitates the development when schemas start getting bigger and the number of changesets important.
+Having each changelog contained in a separate directory facilitates the development when schemas start getting bigger and the number of changesets is important.

 For this reason, we want to convert the file hr.00000.base/controller.xml to hr.00000.base.xml

 The conversion can be achieved with the below steps:

-In Cloud Shell prompt,navigate to changes directory
+In the Cloud Shell prompt, navigate to the `changes` directory, then execute the following `sed`:

 ```text
 <copy>cd ~/changes</copy>